Markiv9999/rtems_stm32l4xx_bsp/README.md

-Board support package for the stm32l4xx family of microcontrollers Addiiton commit fro beginning of work on console driver
+Board support package for the stm32l4xx family of microcontrollers

+Addition commit for beginning of work on console driver Addition commit for first successful bsp compilation!